PedroGCorrea/TCC-Incipere-2024/README.md

 Created and Developed By:

--Pedro Corrêa
--Maria Luiza Ferreira
+-Pedro Corrêa & Maria Luiza Ferreira & Julia Batista
--Julia Batista

 ## Automatic Readme of Flutter